Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

         The system ignores special characters, capitalization, spaces, and leading numbers when comparing names for auto-mapping.
 For example, "1-Medium-Priority", "Medium Priority", and "mediumPriority" would all be considered similar enough to match.

 Even with auto-mapping enabled, you may still need to manually map some properties, especially if they have different names in the two systems or if you need specific mapping configurations.

+!!! info "What Fields Does Auto-Mapping Cover?"
+    Auto-mapping works for the following field types:

+    **Standard Fields** (for Incidents, Requirements, and Tasks):

+    - Type
+    - Status
+    - Priority (Incidents and Tasks) / Importance (Requirements)
+    - Component

+    **Custom Properties:**

+    - All custom property types including Text, Integer, Decimal, Boolean, Date, User, Release, List, and Multi-List
+    - Both scalar properties (simple values) and list properties (with their values)

+    **What Auto-Mapping Does NOT Cover:**

+    - Release mappings (must be configured manually or created automatically during sync)
+    - Special fields like Issue Key, and Time Tracking (must be configured manually)
+    - User mappings (handled separately through user mapping configuration)
+    - The External Key for product activation (must be entered manually)

+    Auto-mapping saves significant time on standard field and custom property configuration, but you'll still need to manually configure special fields and activate the product with an External Key.

 ## Using Spira with Jira
 Now that all the mappings are done, you are now ready to use the integration.